-Serious car accidents can sometimes result in the person involved being left incapable of fully returning to their previous jobs, or any work at all.
+Serious car accidents can sometimes result in the person left incapable of fully returning to their previous jobs or work.
 It’s possible to make a future lost wages claim to account for this change in employment and future reduced earning capacity.

 Future medical bills

 Similar to the medical bills already incurred, future medical costs should be included in any personal injury damages claim.
-A doctor can provide a future medical costs care plan; if for example, a recurrent surgery is likely needed every 10 years.
+A doctor can provide a future medical costs care plan if, for example, a recurrent surgery is likely needed every ten years.

 Property damage to your car is relatively easy to calculate.
-This is what it costs to repair your car, or if a total-loss, what the fair market value, at the time of the wreck, your car is worth.
+This is what it costs to repair your car, or if a total loss, what the fair market value your car is worth at the time of the wreck.
 If your car is repaired due to the wreck, a claim for diminished value should also be included.

 Non-economic damages should also be awarded to an injured individual.
 Non-economic damages include:

 - Loss of enjoyment of activities

 There is no “formula” to calculate non-economic damages, and the award varies from person to person.
 The amount of non-economic damages awarded is determined by a jury, who may rely on their experiences to put a value on the harms and losses.
 The jury may consider the type of injury, the pain and suffering, and what the injured victim endured due to the wreck.

 Punitive damages may be awarded for the purpose of punishing the party that either intentionally or recklessly did something to cause harm to another person.
 Before getting to the punitive damages calculations, a jury must find the plaintiff’s favor and grant economic damages.